magento/data-migration-tool/README.md

 7. Enter the following command to reference Magento packages in `composer.json`:

-		composer config repositories.magento composer http://packages.magento.com
+		composer config repositories.magento composer http://repo.magento.com

-8. Enter the following command to require the current version of the sample data package:
+8. Enter the following command to require the current version of the package:

 		composer require magento/data-migration-tool:<version>